Rajyadavpro/Sonnet_final_sol/README.md

 ├── 📁 config/
 │   ├── .env                          # 🔐 API keys and configuration (gitignored)
 │   └── .env.example                  # 📋 Environment template
+├── 📁 outputs/
+│   └── ticket_dataX/
+│       └── result.json               # 📝 AI-generated structured output for each ticket
+## Usage

+1. Place your Gemini API key in `config/.env` as `GEMINI_API_KEY=your_key_here`.
+2. Add ticket files to `data/ticket/ticket_data/` and SOP file to `data/consolidated/consolidated_documents.txt`.
+3. Run `python test.py` to process all tickets in parallel.
+4. Find results in `outputs/ticket_dataX/result.json` for each ticket, containing:
+   - Issue mentioned in the ticket
+   - Title of the SOP
+   - Content of the SOP
+   - Step-by-step modification instructions
 ├── 📁 data/
 │   ├── 📁 consolidated/
 │   │   └── consolidated_documents.txt # 📚 Knowledge base (107 SOP files)